DhananjayAshok/llm-utils/README.md

 #### Checkpointing

-By default, we do not resume from a checkpoint and will begin training from the first step.
+By default, we do try to resume from a checkpoint.
+If the output directory is not found, we will begin training from the first step.
+If there is an output directory with no valid checkpoint, the code will *fail* unless --resume_from_checkpoint is `False`.
 When using LoRA + FSDP etc, the checkpoint files are *not* complete models, but rather sharded adapters, and cannot be read and treated as normal HuggingFace models.
 In order to use a saved checkpoint, you must relaunch the script, but set the `--num_train_epochs` or `--max_steps` value to be lower than the checkpoint.
 This way, the script will load the model and immediately save it.
 There's an example of this being done [here](examples/README.md#checkpointing).

 #### Input Format
 The essential format to follow for each training paradigm is given below: